GITHUB · MCP CLIENTQUICKSTART · 2 MIN

 }

 Reload the client.
-The Hail tools should surface in the agent's toolset.
+On first use it pops a browser tab — sign in to Hail (or sign up — takes 30 seconds), click Allow, and tokens flow back to the client.
 Send the prompt below — if a call is placed, an SMS lands, or an email shows up in the inbox view, you're done.

 Copilot Chat: "/agent use hail to email the on-call about the incident."